Sulla: Boeotian battles

 In the summer of 86 BC, two major battles were fought in Boeotia.
-The Battle of Chaeronea was fought in early summer around the same time the Athenian acropolis was taken.
-The later battle, at Orchomenus, was fought in high summer but before the start of the autumn rains.
+The Battle of Chaeronea was fought in early summer around the same time the Athenian Acropolis was taken.
+The later battle of Orchomenus was fought in high summer but before the start of the autumn rains.
 The Pontic casualties given in Plutarch and Appian, the main sources for the battles, are exaggerated; Sulla's report that he suffered merely fifteen losses is not credible.

 Sulla decamped his army from Attica toward central Greece.
 Having exhausted available provisions near Athens, doing so was both necessary to ensure the survival of his army and also to relieve a brigade of six thousand men cut off in Thessaly.
 He declined battle with Pontus at the hill Philoboetus near Chaeronea before manoeuvring to capture higher ground and build earthworks.
 After some days, both sides engaged in battle.
 The Romans neutralised a Pontic charge of scythed chariots before pushing the Pontic phalanx back across the plain.
 According to the ancient sources, Archelaus commanded between 60,000 and 120,000 men; in the aftermath, he allegedly escaped with only 10,000.

 After the Battle of Chaeronea, Sulla learnt that Cinna's government had sent Lucius Valerius Flaccus to take over his command.
 Sulla had officially been declared an outlaw and in the eyes of the Cinnan regime, Flaccus was to take command of an army without a legal commander.
-Sulla moved to intercept Flaccus' army in Thessaly, but turned around when Pontic forces reoccupied Boetia.
+Sulla moved to intercept Flaccus's army in Thessaly, but turned around when Pontic forces reoccupied Boeotia.
 Turning south, he engaged the Pontic army – allegedly 90,000 – on the plain of Orchomenus.
-His troops prepared the ground by starting to dig a series of three trenches, which successfully contained Pontic cavalry.
-When the Pontic cavalry attacked to interrupt the earthworks, the Romans almost broke; Sulla personally rallied his men on foot and stabilised the area.
+His troops prepared the ground by starting to dig a series of three trenches, which successfully contained the Pontic cavalry.
+When the Pontic cavalry attacked to interrupt the digging, the Romans almost broke; Sulla, on foot, personally rallied his men and stabilised the area.
 Roman forces then surrounded the Pontic camp.
-Archelaus tried to break out but were unsuccessful; Sulla then annihilated the Pontic army and captured its camp.
-Archelaus then hid in the nearby marshes before escaping to Chalcis.
+Archelaus tried to break out but was unsuccessful; Sulla then annihilated the Pontic army and captured its camp.
+Archelaus himself escaped, and hid in the nearby marshes before escaping to Chalcis.